signalfx/apmworkshop/apm/workshop-steps/1-prep.md

 #### Prep Step 2: Ensure you are using the following environment for this workshop

-Linux operating system- examples use Ubuntu.
+You will need three environment components for the workshop:

+#1 Ubuntu Linux OS and associated key components: java, helm, and maven
+#2 k3s kubernetes
+#3 This rep

+##### #1 Linux OS

 RedHat and other Linux distributions will work the same- simply change the Debian style commands to fit your distribution.

-[Multipass](multipass.run) runs on Mac and Windows machines that support virtualization and will quickly launch an Ubuntu virtual machine.
+To run Ubuntu on your computer, use: [Multipass](multipass.run) which runs on Mac and Windows machines that support virtualization and will quickly launch an Ubuntu virtual machine.

+See the [Appendix](4-appendix.md) for more info on Multipass and k3s.
+On a Mac make sure you use `brew upgrade` before installing Multipass and follow instructions from [Multipass](multipass.run)

 All examples in this workshop have been tested with the following multipass VM:
 `multipass launch -n primary -d 12G -m 6G`